microchip-pic-avr-examples/pic16f15276-cnano-spi-rs485-bridge-modbus-client-mplab-mcc/README.md

 ## Demo Operation

 1. Connect the hardware and prepare the demonstrator setup.
 Follow the steps in *Hardware Setup* section for hardware setup.
 2. Configure the Data Visualizer for viewing the custom dashboard window.
-Follow the instructions provided in the Data Visualizer Configuration section.
+Follow the instructions provided in the *Data Visualizer Configuration section*.
 3. Click the **Serial Port Control Panel Connect** button.
 4. Observe the “Host Modbus RTU Frame No” field, on the first row of the custom board, to understand which frame is sent from host to client.